LG V50 ThinQ 5G full review

 The OG LG 5G

-The V50 ThinQ is LG’s first ever 5G device - and going forward every ‘V’ series device will be 5G-compatible, while the ‘G’ series sticks with 4G.
+The V50 ThinQ is LG’s first ever 5G device - and going forward every ‘V’ series device will be 5G-compatible, while the ‘G’ series sticks with 4G for the time being.

 At the simplest level, 5G means faster data speeds, likely to have the biggest effect in streaming video and the like.
 And not just downloads either - uploads will be improved, something LG is so confident about that it’s built YouTube livestreaming functionality directly into the native camera app.